de la Torre brothers will discuss their creative process as they guide us through their exhibition, Post-Columbian Futurism.

 April C You Saturday!

-In celebration of de la Torre Brothers: Post-Columbian Futurism first solo exhibition in a museum in San Diego, we invite you on a journey into the site of an epic battle for the future of humankind in one of their largest and most ambitious projects to date!
+In celebration of de la Torre Brothers: Post-Columbian Futurism, the de la Torre brothers’ first solo museum exhibition in San Diego, we invite you on a journey into the site of an epic battle for the future of humankind in one of their largest and most ambitious projects to date!

 Program